 If you are studying abroad for just one term, the process is slightly different.
 Contact us for more information.

-If you do not complete your year abroad or revert back to a 3 year degree, there may be Student Finance England funding implications due to study rules.
-Refer to the 'practical issues' on our website: www.essex.ac.uk/students/course-admin/changing-course.aspx
+If you do not complete your year abroad or revert to a 3-year degree, there may be Student Finance England funding implications due to study rules.
+Refer to the 'practical issues' on our website.